 The animus is the counterpart to the female ego, and mediates the contents of the unconscious, often in the image of a man.

 Depending on the development of the ego, and the influences of the personal parents, the anima and animus may have a more or less unruly effect on one’s thoughts.

-The peur aeternus, is term, derived from mythology, that is used to encompass a general typology, which has been observed by psychoanalyst.
-The peur aeternus, is an archetype, and therefore just one aspect of the unconscious, by which an individual is overly-identified with and therefore lives out, at a detriment to the potential fullness of their personality and ego development.
+The peur aeternus, is a term, derived from mythology, that is used to encompass a general typology, which has been observed by psychoanalysts.
+The peur aeternus is an archetype, and therefore just one aspect of the unconscious, by which an individual is overly-identified with and therefore lives out, at a detriment to the potential fullness of their personality and ego development.

-For the male psyche, a peur aeternus is overly influenced by his mother complex.
+For the male psyche, a peur aeternus is characterized by a psyche overly influenced by the mother complex.
 The complex represents the entire psychological system by which the personal and archetypal associations and imprints are bound and active.

 For the female psyche, the peulla aeternus, has an overly influential, and unintegrated animus.
 The resulting affects of these two influences, on the given genders, are similar, in that a full commitment to life — work, relationships and parenting — ranges from difficult to impossible.

 Eduard Edinger, a Jungian analyst and writer explains that the “danger for the son, in the mother complex, is that it will poison his masculine urge to engage life; and that for the daughter, the danger of the father complex is that it will corrupt her relation to spirit or to meaning.
 These are the perils of the infantile relation to the anima or animus.”